It starts at the ARCH

 Plus, classes are small, ensuring the personalized attention you deserve.
-Classes usually feature fewer than 30 students and oftentimes fewer than 10 in advanced areas of study.
-Undergraduates regularly participate in research and other meaningful projects and opportunities that aren’t always available at larger institutions.
+Classes usually feature fewer than 19 students and oftentimes fewer than nine in advanced areas of study.
+Undergraduates regularly participate in research and other meaningful projects and opportunities that are not always available at larger institutions.

-A leader in nursing for more than 60 years
+A leader in nursing for more than 65 years

-Medical imaging program fosters success
+Medical Imaging program fosters success